Data Survival: Beyond the Container

 Databases (Postgres, MySQL) are designed to be durable (ACID).
 They use a system call named fsync() to force the OS to flush data from RAM to the physical disk platter.

 • Docker Volume: Respects fsync.
-When Postgres thinks data is safe, it is safe on the host disk.
+When Postgres thinks data is safe, it is actually safe on the host disk.

 [!IMPORTANT] Backup Rule: A volume on the host is still a single point of failure.
 You must export it off-site (S3, NAS).